 RSVP for this free event to not only learn about downtown Troy and get to know your neighbors.

-This year, we have three (3) Class A seats, and one (1) Class B seats available.
-Please see included, a ballot to vote for the incoming board members.
-You may only vote in your designated class.
-If you are a Class A member, you cannot also claim Class B status of the same parcel.
+This year, we have three (3) Class A seats, and one (1) Class B seat available.
+You will receive a ballot to vote for the incoming board members in the mail.
+You may vote in your designated class of Class A or B. If you are a Class A member, you cannot also claim Class B status of the same parcel.